International Sociology BSc

-- You have the chance to self-direct your education by choosing one of two specializations in which Tilburg excels: ‘Culture in comparative perspective’ or ‘Social risks in a changing world’.
-The program therefore offers flexibility and freedom of choice.
+- This flexible program offers you the chance to self-direct your education by choosing one of two specializations: ‘Culture in comparative perspective’ or ‘Social risks in a changing world’.

 - In this small-scale, international program you will quickly get to know your fellow students and easily contact lecturers.
 One of the lecturers will become your personal study mentor, whom you will meet regularly throughout your studies to discuss your study progress, interests, ambitions and career opportunities.